Luis H. Álvarez

 Luis Héctor Álvarez Álvarez (October 25, 1919 – May 18, 2016) was a Mexican industrialist and politician. Álvarez was a member of the National Action Party.
 In 1958 he was a candidate for the Presidency of Mexico.
-He has also served as Mayor of Chihuahua, president of his party and was the coordinator of the dialogues for peace in Chiapas.
+He also served as Mayor of Chihuahua, president of his party and was the coordinator of the dialogues for peace in Chiapas.

 Political career

 Álvarez candidate for president in 1958.

 Luis Héctor Álvarez dedicated most of his life to the textile industry.
 He first became involved in politics in Ciudad Juárez.
 In 1956 the PAN nominated him as candidate to Governor of Chihuahua.
 He lost the election to PRI candidate Teófilo Borunda.
 After the election an electoral fraud was claimed by Álvarez and his party.
 In an act of civil disobedience, Alvarez headed a caravan from Chihuahua to Mexico City.

 In 1958, he ran as the PAN candidate in the federal election against Adolfo López Mateos where he lost.